Circuit de Spa-Francorchamps: Jacky Ickx corner

 From the 2018 Belgian Grand Prix turn 11 has been called the Jacky Ickx corner as a tribute to his career.
-The corner was formerly known by most drivers as "speakers corner" because the circuit's public address announcer could see the cars for the first time after the cars disappeared into the forest past Raidillon.
+The corner was formerly known by most drivers as either "Speakers corner" because the circuit's public address announcer could see the cars for the first time after the cars disappeared into the forest past Raidillon de l’Eau Rouge, or simply "The Corner with No Name".
 There are two versions of Jacky Ickx as of 2022, the car turn and a turn inside of it for motorcycles.

 Problems and renovations

-Due to the introduction of the Television Without Frontiers Directive (1989), tobacco advertising and sponsorship on television were banned within the European Union from 1991.
-Formula One faced a major threat regarding races in its historical European heartland.
+Due to the introduction of the Television Without Frontiers Directive (1989), tobacco advertising and sponsorship on television were banned within the European Union from 1991, causing Formula One to face a major threat regarding races in Europe.
 Due to these political and legislative circumstances, the Grand Prix at Spa was left out of the 2003 calendar as a response to the internal tobacco legislation in Belgium.
 The event was tagged as a world class event within the national senate, and thus it was saved for the 2004 Formula One season.
 The final Bus Stop chicane was reprofiled for 2004 with an additional sweep to the right.